 Looking for the perfect getaway?
 We may have found it on the charming island of Roatán in Honduras.
 One of the Bay islands located on the Caribbean side of Honduras, Roatán is the place for a perfect tropical vacation.
 There are plenty of island activities to keep you going, and whether you want to spend your day lazing in the shade of a coconut tree sipping on a cocktail, or whether you prefer snorkeling and diving off the world’s second largest barrier reef, Roatán offers some perfect spots from which to do so.

 The island is still relatively undeveloped and although its best beach, West Bay is lined with some resorts, its white sands and crystal-clear waters tend to be rather empty, thus inducing some romantic vibes.
-If on the other hand, you are looking for night life, West End is home to several great beach bars alongside plenty of restaurants dishing up good portions of island-style food.
+If on the other hand, you are looking for nightlife, West End is home to several great beach bars alongside plenty of restaurants dishing up good portions of island-style food.
 The only drawback to visiting Roatán is that you’re going to have a hard time leaving the island! — Michelle Zammit of www.cheekypassports.com

 I went to Puerto Rico looking for waves, tropical beaches and island vibes and it did not disappoint one bit.
 I had not really done much reading and did not know what to expect and when I first arrived I was a little perturbed by my surroundings.
-I suppose I should have known that being an US province that it would have had a strong US influence.
+I suppose I should have known that being a U.S. province that it would have had a strong US influence.
 That only lasted a short time though and as soon as you are clear of San Juan its mostly palm trees, beaches, sun, waves and mountains.

 Even San Juan had its charms though and if you’re looking for a tropical destination that feels a little closer to home San Juan would be perfect.
-Otherwise my advice would be to rent a car and make your way west of San Juan towards Aguadilla and Arecibo.
+Otherwise, my advice would be to rent a car and make your way west of San Juan towards Aguadilla and Arecibo.
 There is also a whole host of amazing waterfalls and mountains to explore if you decide you want to get away from the beach for a day or two.
-I have always tried to split my time between ocean and mountains and Puerto Rico makes the so easy. — Dane from holidayfromwhere.com
+I have always tried to split my time between ocean and mountains and Puerto Rico makes them so easy. — Dane from holidayfromwhere.com

 San Blas Islands